Finite elements#

 private:

-std::vector<Real> coords_; // point coordinates of quadrature rule
+std::vector<Real> coords_; // coordinates of DoF support if supportDim_=0

 }